octobercms/docs/3.x/extend/services/application.md

 ### Where to Register Bindings

-IoC bindings, like [event handlers](events.md), generally fall under the category of "bootstrap code".
+IoC bindings, like [event handlers](./event.md), generally fall under the category of "bootstrap code".
 In other words, they prepare your application to actually handle requests, and usually need to be executed before a route or controller is actually called.
 The most common place is the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place IoC registration logic.

-<a id="oc-service-providers"></a>
 ## Service Providers

 Service providers are a great way to create libraries and perform group related IoC registrations in a single location.
 Within a service provider, you might register a custom authentication driver, register your application's repository classes with the IoC container, or even setup a custom Artisan command.

-In fact, [plugin registration files](../plugin/registration.md) inherit service providers and most of the core components include service providers.
+In fact, [plugin registration files](../system/plugins.md) inherit service providers and most of the core components include service providers.
 All of the registered service providers for your application are listed in the `providers` array of the `config/app.php` configuration file.

 #### Defining a Service Provider